nodebox/nodebox.github.io/node/documentation/using/math.md

 ![web](math-web-obama.png)

 As a second filter we will create a subnetwork that will calculate the closest point for a set of random points.
-We will visualise it by connecting both points to each other with a line.
+We will visualize it by connecting both points to each other with a line.

 * Create an ellipse node.
 Set it's dimensions at **300.0** by **300.0**.
 * Create a scatter node.
 Connect ellipse1 to **Shape**.
 Set **Amount** to **40**.